Home | Evidence-Based Treatment Modalities | Trauma-Informed Therapy

 Trauma-informed care is not a specific intervention — it is a clinical framework shaping every interaction in treatment.
 The framework rests on six principles: safety (physical and emotional), trustworthiness and transparency, peer support, collaboration, empowerment with choice, and attention to cultural, historical, and gender considerations.
 In practice, this looks like predictable structure, clear communication about treatment decisions, explicit choice when possible, careful attention to power dynamics, and recognition that what looks like resistance or non-compliance is often trauma activation.
 The clinical environment, the language clinicians use, the structure of programming — all are shaped by these principles.

 For adults with PTSD or complex PTSD, our clinical team delivers the specific evidence-based protocols recommended by the APA and VA/DOD clinical practice guidelines.
 Prolonged Exposure works through structured imaginal and in-vivo exposure to trauma memories and avoided situations.
 Cognitive Processing Therapy works through identifying and restructuring the cognitive stuck points around safety, trust, power, esteem, and intimacy.
 EMDR-aligned and Accelerated Resolution Therapy approaches use bilateral or eye-movement components while trauma memories are held in working memory.
-The specific protocol is matched to the individual’s presentation and history.
+The specific protocol is matched to the individual’s presentation and history — this is one application of the broader trauma-informed framework, delivered when PTSD is the primary clinical target.

-Outpatient trauma-focused therapy — typically 60 to 90 minutes per week — gives the person hundreds of hours between sessions to manage trauma activation alone.
-For adults with severe avoidance, significant dissociation, active suicidality, or co-occurring substance use, that pattern is often unsustainable.
+Outpatient trauma therapy — typically 60 to 90 minutes per week — gives the person hundreds of hours between sessions to manage trauma activation alone.
+For adults with severe avoidance, significant dissociation, active suicidality, co-occurring substance use, or the range of trauma-shaped mental health conditions that outpatient care can’t fully engage with, that pattern is often unsustainable.
 Our residential program provides daily clinical contact, the trauma-informed environment that supports the stabilization work trauma therapy requires, and the immersive intensity that allows real processing rather than week-by-week containment.
+This applies whether the primary diagnosis is PTSD, treatment-resistant depression with trauma driver, complex substance use pattern, BPD, or any of the trauma-shaped presentations residential care is built to engage with.

 When Residential Trauma-Informed Treatment Is the Right Step